 A key to monitoring and reporting outcomes is reliability of data.
 Data tracking and analysis tools previously available within Nevada County were limited, and historical data was incomplete, making it difficult to establish any baseline against which to measure future outcomes.
 Efforts towards data development, analysis and establishment of baseline measures continue.
-Nevada County Probation has a case management system that has begun to provide data tracking and outcomes.
+As of 2015, Nevada County Probation invested in a new case management system that has provided data tracking and outcomes post 2015.
+With all case management systems, there are limitations to collecting certain data points.
 Long-term planning efforts will address the data capturing, tracking and analysis needs for monitoring program progress, success and areas requiring improvement.